opencv/opencv/modules/imgproc/doc/filtering.rst

 ---------------------
 .. c:function:: Ptr<FilterEngine> createDerivFilter( int srcType, int dstType,                                     int dx, int dy, int ksize,                                     int borderType=BORDER_DEFAULT )

-    Returns engine for computing image derivatives
+    Returns an engine for computing image derivatives.

-    :param srcType: The source image type
+    :param srcType: Source image type.

-    :param dstType: The destination image type; must have as many channels as  ``srcType``
+    :param dstType: Destination image type that must have as many channels as  ``srcType`` .

-    :param dx: The derivative order in respect with x
+    :param dx: Derivative order in respect of x.

-    :param dy: The derivative order in respect with y
+    :param dy: Derivative order in respect of y.

-    :param ksize: The aperture size; see  :func:`getDerivKernels`
+    :param ksize: Aperture size See  :func:`getDerivKernels` .

-    :param borderType: Which border type to use; see  :func:`borderInterpolate`
+    :param borderType: Border type to use.
+See  :func:`borderInterpolate` .

 The function :func:`createDerivFilter` is a small convenience function that retrieves linear filter coefficients for computing image derivatives using
 :func:`getDerivKernels` and then creates a separable linear filter with